 Review by Linda R

-A Woman’s Way through the 12 Steps by Stephanie Covington was published in 1994 and has become a favorite book for many women in AA.
+A Woman’s Way Through The Twelve Steps by Stephanie Covington was published in 1994 and has become a favorite book for many women in AA.
 Why do women have their own book?
 One reason is the effect on women of the religious language used in the original AA literature.
 And it is important to recognize that the Big Book was written in 1939, when the possibility of a woman being an alcoholic was barely considered.

 Although an entire chapter in the Big Book was devoted to women, it was not addressed to them as women alcoholics.
 Instead, it categorized them as the wives of the men for whom the book was written.
 This chapter, entitled “To Wives,” was written by a male alcoholic, Bill Wilson, who instructed the “wives” on how to behave toward their alcoholic spouse.
 Many women find this chapter quaint and antiquated, if not downright condescending.